-The Diagram Relation Matrix View presents the contents of the current diagram in the form of a simple grid, identifying the relationships between the elements on that diagram.
+The Diagram Relation Matrix View presents the contents of the current diagram in the form of a simple grid, identifying the relationships between the named elements on that diagram.
+Objects that have an empty name field are not included in the matrix.

-Ribbon Design > Diagram > View As > Relation Matrix View Context Menu Right-click on diagram background Switch View Switch to Relation Matrix View or Right-click on diagram tab Switch to Relation Matrix View In the Browser window, right-click on the name of the open diagram Switch View Switch to Relation Matrix View
+Ribbon Design > Diagram > Views > Relation Matrix View Context Menu Right-click on diagram background Switch View Switch to Relation Matrix View or Right-click on diagram tab Switch to Relation Matrix View In the Browser window , right-click on the name of the open diagram Switch View Switch to Relation Matrix View